alizurd/airline_loyalty/index.md

 # Background

 Used a dummy airline loyalty program dataset to uncover predictors of churn using a logistic regression machine learning model.
-Check out the dashboard [here](https://public.tableau.com/app/profile/alyssa.bueno/viz/ChurnPredictionsforAirlineLoyaltyProgram/Dashboard1)!
+Check out the dashboard [here](https://public.tableau.com/app/profile/alyssa.bueno/viz/ChurnPredictionsforAirlineLoyaltyProgram/Dashboard1#1)!

 # Executive Summary

-This analysis identified key drivers of churn in the loyal program.
-Customers who earn points but never use them don't see value in staying.
-Flight frequency is another big predictor of churn.
+This analysis identified key drivers of churn in a loyalty program.
+A few insights:
+Customers who accumulate points but do not use them have a higher risk of leaving since they are not utilizing their rewards.
+Relatedly, flight frequency is another big predictor of churn.
 Occasional flyers are more likely to leave the loyalty program.
-The length of someone's membership makes a difference in their loyalty; people who signed up earlier are less likely to leave.
+Finally, the length of someone's membership makes a difference in their loyalty; people who signed up prior to 2018 are less likely to leave.

 # Methods

+Data cleaning - imputed salaries based on median salary in residing city

 Fit a logistic regression model using GLMNET using L1/L2 regularization to predict churners in an airlines loyalty program (dummy data) with 73% recall, 84% precision, and 95% overall accuracy.